deputat36/vktg/README.md

 2. Edit `bot_config.py` and fill in your Telegram API credentials, bot token, channel IDs, and VK parameters.

+   The script checks these values on startup and will exit with an error if any placeholders remain.

 3. Run the bot:

 ```bash